richpauloo/textme/README.md

     you decide down the line to upgrade to a paid Twilio account (I have one), you and I both get $10 in free credit (\~1,250 messages).

+If 2. gives you ponzi-scheme vibes, go for option 1.
 It doesn’t matter to me which road you take.
-Go for option 1. just to get started and to avoid ponzi-scheme vibes.

 Next, [set up a
 project](https://support.twilio.com/hc/en-us/articles/360011177133-View-and-Create-New-Projects-in-Twilio-Console)